David-Lanzz/My-Portfolio/README.md

 >
 I would like to thank myself for putting in all this hardwork and a friend i met in microverse, His name is Priest.
 He gave me tips on how to use figma.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+Add at least 2 questions new developers would ask when they decide to use your project.

+- **How did you get the linters to work for the html and CSS**

+  - CD into the project directory and run the following commands:

+  npm install --save-dev stylelint@13.x stylelint-scss@3.x stylelint-config-standard@21.x stylelint-csstree-validator@1.x

+  then:
+npx stylelint "**/*.{css,scss}" to test for CSS and npx hint . for HTML

+- **How did you use the background image in figma**

+  - Just scroll to where you have the background, Click on it, Check the left toolbar for the export button, download the image and add it to your project locally.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>